An Introduction to Double/Debiased Machine Learning: Estimation and Inference with DML

 \section{Estimation and Inference with DML}

-We remain in the general semi-parametric setting of Section~\ref{sec:DML} where we focus on the estimation of a low-dimensional target parameter $\theta_0$, which is defined by moment conditions~\eqref{eq: score_identification} and depends on an unknown (potentially high-dimensional) nuisance parameter $\eta_0$.
-We consider an \iid sample of random vectors $\{W_{i}\}$ for $i \in \{1, \ldots, n\}$ where $W_i$ may collect observations of unit $i$ over time.
-The setting thus covers both conventional cross-sectional data, settings with cluster-dependence, and panel settings with arbitrary temporal dependence.
+In this section, we define the DML estimator, present an implementation algorithm, and summarize its asymptotic properties.
+We remain in the general semiparametric setting of Section~\ref{sec:DML}.
+That is, our focus is estimation and inference for a low-dimensional target parameter $\theta_0$, which is defined by moment conditions~\eqref{eq: score_identification} and depends on an unknown (potentially high-dimensional) nuisance parameter $\eta_0$.

-Within this general setting, a DML estimator is a plug-in estimator that leverages a first-step nuisance parameter estimator by relying on Neyman orthogonal scores and cross-fitting.
-The combination of these two key elements is designed to add robustness to first-step estimation errors of nuisance functions generically and is especially important when these nuisance functions are estimated with flexible ML tools.
-The DML estimator of a pre-specified, low-dimensional target parameter $\theta_0$ is then where $\psi$ is a Neyman orthogonal score, $\{I_k\}_{k=1}^K$ is a random partition of the sample of individuals $\{1, \ldots, n\}$ into $K$ sub-samples of approximately equal size, and $\{\hat{\eta}_{-k}\}_{k=1}^K$ are cross-fitted nuisance parameter estimators.
+Within this general setting, a DML estimator is a plug-in estimator that combines \emph{both} Neyman orthogonal scores and cross-fitting.
+The DML estimator of $\theta_0$ is then

+where $m$ is a Neyman orthogonal score (i.e., a score that satisfies \eqref{eq: score_identification} and \eqref{eq:neyman_def}), $\{I_k\}_{k=1}^K$ is a random partition of the sample of individuals $\{1, \ldots, n\}$ into $K$ subsamples of approximately equal size, and $\{\hat{\eta}_{-k}\}_{k=1}^K$ are cross-fitted nuisance parameter estimators.

-\citet{chernozhukov2018} provide conditions that allow researchers to make valid inferential statements about $\theta_0$ using the DML estimator $\hat{\theta}$.
-In addition to conventional sampling and regularity conditions, the central sufficient condition employed in the DML framework is that the nuisance parameter estimator $\hat{\eta}$ is of moderate quality in the sense that it satisfies certain rate of convergence requirements.\footnote{A crude sufficient condition for models in which the Neyman orthogonal moment is smooth in $\theta$ and $\eta$ is that nuisance functions have $n^{-1/4}$ $\ell_2$ convergence rates; see, e.g., discussion on p.
-C25 of \citet{chernozhukov2018}.
-See also \citet{chernozhukov2022locally} and \citet{kennedy:review} for further discussion.}
+\citet{chernozhukov2018} provide conditions that allow researchers to make valid inferential statements about $\theta_0$ using the DML estimator $\hat{\theta}_{DML}$.
+These conditions involve conventional sampling and regularity conditions along with the assumption that the nuisance parameter estimator, $\hat\eta$, converges sufficiently quickly, as discussed in Section \ref{sec: expansion}.
+Under these assumptions, the DML estimator is asymptotically normal: